Caudex

-In the strict sense of the term, meaning a stem, "caudex" is most often used with plants that have a different stem morphology from the typical angiosperm dicotyledon stem: examples of this include palms, ferns, and cycads.
+In the strict sense of the term, meaning a stem, "caudex" is most often used with plants that have a different stem morphology from the typical angiosperm dicotyledon stem; examples include palms, ferns, and cycads.
+The largest of all caudices is that of the ombu (Phytolacca dioica) of the Pampas of South America, which can reach up to 14 metres girth.

 The related term caudiciform, literally meaning stem-like, is sometimes used to mean pachycaul, thick-stemmed.
+Caudices should not be confused with lignotubers which can also be very large.

 Etymology

-The term is from the Latin caudex, a noun meaning "tree trunk".
+The term derives from the Latin caudex, a noun meaning "tree trunk".